By Sean Stewart, SONO Contributor

 A seafood and wildlife market in Wuhan, China appears to be the source of the virus.
 It is an open market, where humans work closely with a wide variety of animals, including chickens, pigs, snakes, dogs and bats.
 Bats were the cause of the last SARS epidemic, but it has not been confirmed yet if they are the only source of the new coronavirus outbreak.
 Early genetic testing has shown the virus came from bats, but more research is needed to determine if the virus jumped to one or more other animals before it was transferred to humans.

 China has since closed the Wuhan market and others like it to reduce opportunities for the virus to spread.
+It has also instructed workers to use machines that are similar to snow-blowers to spray disinfectant throughout the city.
+Other countries will most likely use a similar tactic in the weeks and months to come.

 Quarantine Enacted In China